Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Please understand that the mind’s restlessness is due to the afflicting thoughts and fears that reside with the unconscious mind.
 And the reason for your misery is that the conscious mind is out of sync with the unconscious mind.

 Dr. Carl Jung, and many of his well-known contemporaries like Freud, believed that the psyche comprises of three separate interacting systems:

 - And the collective unconscious.

 He emphasized that it is our unconscious mind that dominates our behaviors.
-The conscious mind’s role is to merely give expression to the complexes and repressed memories stored within the unconscious.
+The conscious mind’s role is to merely express the complexes and repressed memories stored within the unconscious.

-According to Jung, the collective unconscious mind is one that contains the evolutionary memory imprints.
+According to Jung, the collective unconscious mind contains evolutionary memory imprints.
 There has been a lot of debate around these theories.
-But the unconscious mind and its dominant effect cannot be denied.
+But we cannot deny the unconscious mind and its dominant effect.